Sato-unbalanced/hex_solver_min_max_alpha-beta_prunning_and_iterative_deepening/README.md

 For creating alpha beta prunning.
 You would need to call the evaluator for every possible move.
 I created a basic evaluator which we can fine tune, but how it works iss by getting segements.
 To use the evaluator it would require you to most likely copy hex_states or do something else.
-If the function has to be change to have hex_states as parameter instead of using self to make easier let me know.
+If the all_reachable function has to be change to have hex_states as parameter instead of using self to make easier let me know.
+Could also leave as is but add then revert back the tested move.

 For iterative deeping I would recommend it being time based such as keep going as long as time < 10 seconds for example.
 We would need to create a new function for each number of moves ahead or allow that to be taken as an input in the same function.